freechat-fun/freechat/freechat-sdk/typescript/AgentApi.md

 const apiInstance = new .AgentApi(configuration);

 let body:.AgentApiGetAgentDetailsRequest = {
-  // string | AgentId to be obtained
+  // number | AgentId to be obtained
-  agentId: "agentId_example",
+  agentId: 1,
 };

 apiInstance.getAgentDetails(body).then((data:any) => {